dragaron/Blackout/README.md

 START: Reset the current puzzle

 ### MISC
-- Blackout creates a "config.ini" file upon first startup which is used to store settings; do not modify this file
+- Blackout creates a 'config.ini' file upon first startup which is used to store settings; do not modify this file
 - When "Show solution" is enabled, touch each outlined (in yellow) light once to complete the puzzle
 - All assets for the game were custom-made using Gimp and Audacity